 How to Check and Verify GPU PCIe Speed?

 The best and the easiest way to check that your graphics card is operating at full PCI Express speed and is using all the 16x lanes is by using the GPU-Z, which is the best graphics card information utility.
 It has a built-in rendering test that pushes the GPU load to 100% and lets you check whether the Graphics Card or PCIe interface is operating at its maximum potential or not.
 To test this, download the GPU-Z utility and run it.
 Now, in the Bus Interface section you will see the maximum PCIe bus interface supported by the graphics card, and along its side, the one that it is currently working on.
 Below, you can see that the graphics card supports PCIe x16 3.0 but is working on PCIe x8 1.1 to save power when the GPU is idle or the GPU load is minimum.
 Now, click on the question mark next to it.
 A new window will open along the side, on which there is the Start Render Test button.
 Click on the Start Render Test button and this will start a GPU render test that will put your GPU usage to 99% or 100%.

 Now, if the PCIe Bus Interface changes from PCIe x8 1.1 to PCIe x16 3.0, then it means your PCIe bus interface is operating at full bandwidth and speed.
 However, if it changes to PCIe x8 3.0 or remains at PCIe x16 1.1 only, then it is an issue and you have to find the cause of it.

-Note: In the above scenarios, both the graphics card and motherboard supports PCIe 3.0 x16 interface.
+Note: In the above scenarios, both the graphics card and motherboard support the PCIe 3.0 x16 interface.

 How much performance loss can be there?

-Why GPU / PCIe running at x8 instead of x16?
+Why is GPU / PCIe running at x8 instead of x16?

-Here are the various causes (with their solutions) that can make your graphics card to run at x8 instead of x16 in your PCIe x16 slot.
+Here are the various causes (with their solutions) that can make your graphics card run at x8 instead of x16 in your PCIe x16 slot.

-GPU not in the top PCI-E x16 slot
+GPU is not in the top PCI-E x16 slot